benwilcock/spring-cloud-stream-demo/README.md

 #### Step 2: Decide which mode you want to try (Kafka or Rabbit)

-In steps 3 & 4 which follow, the Maven commands, where it says `-P<profile-choice>` you must substitute the name of the mode which you'd like to run with.
+In steps 3 & 4 which follow, where we issue Maven commands to compile and run the applications, you must substitute the `-P<profile-choice>` with the name of the mode in which you'd like run.

 * For **Kafka** mode, substitute: **`-Pkafka`**
 * For **RabbitMQ** mode, substitute: **`-Prabbit`**

+> This demo is not designed to bridge messages between Kafka and Rabbit, so be sure to make same profile choice in both of the apps when you compile and run them.

 #### Step 3: Generate some messages